databugs/TopGrossingMoviesScraper/README.md

 4. Fetch the top grossing movies by running the `boxofficemojo` spider
 5. Commit and push changes to the repository if the data has changed

-The workflow is scheduled to run every day at 12:49 AM UTC.
+The workflow is scheduled to run every monday at 12:49 AM UTC.